LuminiteTime/Ragnar/README.md

 # Usage

 ### Important!
 Configure LLM:
 To start chatting with LLM we recomend to use phi3:mini model, you can set it up by clicking arrow-down icon to the right of "Select a model" label in the top-left corner of the chat window.
-Then type ```phi3:mini``` and press "Pull phi3:mini from Ollama.com".
+Then if did not download LLM earlier type ```phi3:mini``` and press "Pull phi3:mini from Ollama.com".
 For this step you will need Internet connection but when the model is downloaded the app does not need Internet connection.

+### Upload Documents

+There are 3 variants how to upload doceuments to the chat:
+1. Drag and drop document to the chat.
+2. Press at the **plus** button and the left corner of input line.
+3. Put it in **Workspace**.
+   1. At the left side pannel find chapter Workspace and move to it.
+   2. In opened window at the top find chapter Document.
+   3. At the right side of the chapter Document find **button plus** and press it.
+   4. In opened window click at the button **Click here to select documents.**
+   5. Select Document in your files.

+**Where to find documents**

+Documents are store in **Workspace**
+1. At the left side pannel find chapter Workspace and move to it.
+2. In opened window at the top find chapter Document.

+### Chat with LLM

+**Add new chat** \
+To start new chat with LLM press **button New Chat** at the top of left side bar.

+**Choose Documents for work**\
+To choose documents with that you want to work write in input line **#** and in opened list, choose **all** if you want to work wth all Documents or specify document to work with

+### Edit Responses

+**How to save as note**

 Congratulations!
 You have successfully started Ragnar.